dhmit/urop/src/3_pycharm_install_setup.md

 Leave the location for the interpreter as the default provided by PyCharm.

 After this is configured and you've hit `OK`, you will see the project interpreter screen again.
-Once this is finished, press `Apply` to save your changes.
+Once this is finished, press `Apply` to save your changes, and then click `OK` to finish.

-With this step done, you have now completed the PyCharm installation and configuration.
+You have now completed the PyCharm installation and configuration.